edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/motor-pump-cypress-cn0549.md

 Run the Jupyter notebook with all the instructions as we did during data logging, except just one step: running the last cell, modified explicitly for data inferencing.

-If everything goes well, Hurray!, you should see the streaming data along with classification in your Jupyter notebook.
+If everything goes well, Hooray!, you should see the streaming data along with classification in your Jupyter notebook.

 ![](../.gitbook/assets/motor-pump-cypress-cn0549/21.png)